jaketae/jaketae.github.io/_posts/2020-06-12-gibbs-sampling.md

 ### Algorithm

 The code for the Gibbs sampler is simple, partially because the distribution we are dealing with is a bivariate Gaussian, not some high-dimensional intractable distribution.
 This point notwithstanding, the `gibbs_sampler` function shows the gist of how Gibbs sampling works.
 Here, we pass in parameters for the conditional distribution, and start sampling given an initial `y` value corresponding to $\mu_y$.
 As stated earlier, this random value can be chosen arbitrarily.
-Of course, if we start from a value that is way off, it will take much longer for the algorithm to converge, *i.e.* we will have to discard a large portion of initially sampled valuess.
+Of course, if we start from a value that is way off, it will take much longer for the algorithm to converge, *i.e.* we will have to discard a large portion of initially sampled values.
 This is known as burn-in.
 In this case, however, we will apply a quick hack and start from a plausible value to begin with, reducing the need for burn-in.
-We then take turns samplilng from the conditional probability distributions using the sampled values, and apend to a list to accumulate the result.
+We then take turns sampling from the conditional probability distributions using the sampled values, and append to a list to accumulate the result.

 ```python